george24601/notes/java/concurrency/nio.md

 Reading from a channel is simple: we simply create a buffer and then ask a channel to read data into it.
 Writing is also fairly simply: we create a buffer, fill it with data, and then ask a channel to write from it.

 java.net will require one thread per socket.

+There are four different events we can listen for, each is represented by a constant in the SelectionKey class:

+Connect – when a client attempts to connect to the server.
+Represented by SelectionKey.OP_CONNECT Accept – when the server accepts a connection from a client.
+Represented by SelectionKey.OP_ACCEPT Read – when the server is ready to read from the channel.
+Represented by SelectionKey.OP_READ Write – when the server is ready to write to the channel.
+Represented by SelectionKey.OP_WRITE

+The ready set defines the set of events that the channel is ready for.
+It is an integer value as well;